How to measure employee performance? A guide to performance management

 Setting SMART objectives

-These are the bedrock upon which everything else in the performance management process is built.
+SMART objectives are the bedrock upon which everything else in the performance management process is built.
 Getting this right is key to ensuring employees have targets that are realistic enough for them to achieve but also challenging enough to allow for growth.
 These should always be set collaboratively; it’s vital that line managers and employees do this together so that both are completely aware of what is required and happy that the objectives provide sufficient direction and motivation.

 These should also align with the overall objectives of the organisation to ensure each employee contributes to the success of the business.